HellenTrotter/alx-system_engineering-devops/0x00-shell_basics/README.md

 8.Script that deletes a file from a directory.
 9.Script that deletes a non empty directory.
 10.Script that changes the current working directory to the previous one.
+11.Script listing all files in multiple directories in long format.